pmorie/kubernetes/docs/design/secrets.md

 #### Example: service account consumes auth token secret

 As an example, the service account proposal discusses service accounts consuming secrets which contain kubernetes auth tokens.
-When a Kubelet starts a pod associates with a service account which consumes this type of secret, the Kubelet may take a number of actions:
+When a Kubelet starts a pod associated with a service account which consumes this type of secret, the Kubelet may take a number of actions:

 1. Expose the secret in a `.kubernetes_auth` file in a well-known location in the container's